NethermindEth/sedge/docs/docs/intro.md

 - **API and Checkpoint Sync endpoints**.
 Sedge allows you to set up a full node without a validator so that you can use this node to either expose the execution JSON-RPC API or the Beacon Chain HTTP API, or expose a Checkpoint Sync endpoint.
 - **Migrate a Setup**.
 If you need to migrate your nodes from one place to other, or change the clients, Sedge can handle your keys for you, and import any needed information.

-> Whether or not you choose to set up a node with a validator, and whether or not you are exposing the API, you are contributing to the network, which is great!
+> Whether or not you choose to set up a node with a validator and whether or not you are exposing the API, you are contributing to the network, which is excellent!

 :::caution Disclaimer